Pub Date: May 2016

 Author: Cindy Brown Austin

 When the horrific Newtown murders of twenty elementary school-aged children occurred in Connecticut in 2012, shock reverberated around the world.
-But in Connecticut’s poorest cities, like Hartford, where Cindy Brown Austin was born and raised, the untimely murder of urban youth had been occurring for years.
+But in Connecticut’s poorest cities, like Hartford, where Cindy Brown Austin was born and raised, the untimely murder of inner-city urban youth had been occurring for years.

 In the tradition of Claude Brown’s Manchild in the Promised Land, and Frank McCourt’s Angela’s Ashes, Cinders is a searing coming-of-age memoir about the struggles of urban children being locked out of the American dream.